jaroop/play-sbt-tasks/Readme.md

 *Play sbt tasks*
 ------------------------------------------------
-A very simple SBT plugin for tasks runnable from the Play sbt console
+A very simple SBT plugin for creating tasks that require a Play application to run one-off tasks within the sbt/activator console.

 Installation:
 -------------